0codeskills/Splunk_SOC_Lab_Set_Up/README.md

 mv splunk /opt/
 ```

 6. Now that all the necessary binaries are installed on the system, we will start the instance of Splunk.
 Change directory to /opt/splunk/bin/.
+Run command to initiate the Splunk instance, you will be asked to creata administrator account and password.
+When completed you will be presented with output similar to the one below.

 ```
 root@coffely:/opt/splunk/bin# cd /opt/splunk/bin/